Accessibility: A New Entrance for an Old Library

 PLEASE JOIN US

 The Board is extremely excited to share an overview with updated information about the Library Ramp Project.
 Peter Leslie will offer insight into “Accessibility for All” – an issue the Board feels is important for our community.
-Due to current conditions, the meeting will be virtual and held via Zoom.
+Due to current conditions, the meeting was virtual via Zoom.

 CLIMATE CONVERSATIONS PROGRAM